Wellness, refined by experience

-Occupational therapy built for the complexity, pace, and demands of life in New York City.
+A private occupational therapy practice built specifically for the complexity, pace, and demands of life in New York City.
+Person-centered care — from someone who knows this city inside out.

 Occupational therapy is not only for those recovering from injury or illness.
 It is for anyone who wants to function better, move through their environment more safely, and protect their independence over time.
 My practice is built for all of it.